Kamil-Hebda/Conferences-database/README.md

 | `uczestnik_email`   | `VARCHAR(50)`    | The email address of the participant.             |

 **Description**:
+This view provides the following details:
+- **Registration Information**: Shows the registration ID and the date the registration was placed.
+- **Registration Status**: Displays the current status of the registration (e.g., `Zarejestrowany`, `Potwierdzony`, `Anulowany`).
+- **Participant Information**: Includes the participant's first name, last name, and email address.

-This view retrieves information about registrations along with participant details.
-It joins the `Rejestracje` table with the `Uczestnicy` table, displaying registration ID, registration date, status, and the participant's first name, surname, and email.
+It retrieves data by joining the `Rejestracje` table with the `Uczestnicy` table.

 ---